by Octavia Butler

 UMBC’s summer book reading program connects new freshmen and transfer students with other new students, and with faculty and staff members at the start of the academic year.
-The New Student Book Experience provides an intellectually stimulating interaction that welcomes new students into the UMBC community.
+The New Student Book provides an intellectually stimulating interaction that welcomes new students into the UMBC community.
 Small-group discussions for all entering students are facilitated by UMBC faculty and staff.

 Why should I attend the August book discussion?